 “A reduction of cost basis” means that distributions from the policy are non-taxable and reduce the owner’s cost basis in the contract.
 Even gain in the old annuity is considered non-taxable if the withdrawal is made to pay for covered long-term care expenses.
 Withdrawals for other purposes are taxable.

 Similar to life insurance solutions, PPA annuities have two designs.
-One uses the annuity fund to pay for long-term care expenses and credits withdrawals for covered expenses at a higher interest rate.
+One uses the annuity cash value to pay for long-term care expenses and credits withdrawals for covered expenses at a higher interest rate.

 Funds can be withdrawn for other purposes but the crediting interest rate is lower and these transactions are taxable.
 An extension of benefits rider can be added to this design to continue benefits once the annuity is exhausted.